 The lack of perimenopause awareness and education in medical schools is what drives me every day to build The Midst.
 My personal experience with perimenopause and the demands of being in the prime of my life affect me daily — I’ve become very protective of my time and energy.

 In addition to building The Midst, I work full time as a writer-editor for Unusual Ventures, and I’m raising twin girls — one of whom has special needs.
 In order to keep this all going, I committed to my routine of getting at least eight hours of sleep (and, yes, it’s often interrupted by insomnia), eating well, and spending quality time with my family.

 How do you define success for your business and yourself individually?

 At this point in my life, I define success as embracing my penchant to build and create, the fruitful learnings of past mistakes, and willingness to lean into possibilities of the future.

-Jumble & Flow is not my first rodeo in entrepreneurship.
+The Midst is not my first rodeo in entrepreneurship.
 I started my first business, a magazine called Venus, in my dorm room at 19, and after building it into an internationally distributed publication for more than a decade, sold the company.
 That might sound lovely, but it was a rocky experience, one that I learned so, so much from.